 “There was a moment when we were pregnant with our second child,” Michael explained.
 “I guess it was a nesting instinct.
 I was looking at pictures of our first child and played them back on a 4K monitor.
 It was grainy and choppy.”

 The Oskierkos are also avid music listeners: iTunes counts 707 days’ worth of music in their library at present.
 Michael keeps Green Day’s entire library on heavy rotation, with a lot of other alternative rock a few clicks away.
 His wife’s musical tastes are quite broad, ranging from rap to gospel.
-They’re also avid audiobook listeners, and it all adds up: Dozens more TB of shared storage space dedicated to audio files.
+They’re also avid audiobook listeners, and it all adds up: dozens of more terabytes of shared storage space dedicated to audio files.

 “I started cutting these up and scanning the pages before the nifty ‘Scan to PDF’ was a real widespread option and duplexing scanners were expensive,” he said.